Ali Laventhol got her start in show business working on huge movies like Terminator: Salvation and Pirates of the Caribbean. Only not as a writer.

 A former competitive equestrian and yoga teacher, she’s worked for the gun control lobby, rescued dogs, climbed pyramids and held her Dad’s hand as he took his last breath.
 It’s a life she now puts into her writing.

 She is repped by Industry Entertainment and Morris Yorn.

-“I’ve taken the Televisionary class and the Draft class with Ali and have been impressed both times with how she maintains a warm and encouraging environment while giving you the tools you need to take your material to the next level.
-She is experienced and knowledgeable about how story works and she will not just help you find what’s not working in your script, but also help you strategize on how to fix it.
-I have absolutely no doubt that Script Anatomy has made me a much stronger writer.
+Script Anatomy has made me a much stronger writer.
 I have won and placed in multiple contests with scripts I’ve written in their classes.
-I can’t recommend them highly enough!”
+I can’t recommend them highly enough!
+I’ve taken the Televisionary class and the Draft class with Ali and both times I’ve been impressed by how she maintains a warm and encouraging environment while giving you the tools you need to take your material to the next level.
+She is experienced and knowledgeable about story and she doesn’t just find what’s not working, she helps you fix it.

 I’ve taken classes outside of Script Anatomy but I always go back because Script Anatomy classes are just more professional and the atmosphere is more serious and structured.
 We don’t run late, or go off topic, and that’s because of instructors like Ali.
 She runs her class like a writer’s room, it’s like practicing for the real deal.
 She’s very attuned to the story you’re trying to tell.
 Her notes are specific with ideas on how to elevate your work, she’s honest about killing your “precious darlings” and she does so in an absurdly patient manner.

 Ali’s a great teacher.
 She gets right to the heart of a story.
 Her approach is focused on identifying and building upon meaning and relationship progressions, with an appreciation for structure.
 With patience and warmth, she runs her class like a professional writer’s room.
 And you have to come prepared.
 That’s how you get the most out of it.
 I have loved every single class I’ve taken at Script Anatomy, and I can’t wait for my next one with Ali.